guidance-guarantee-programme/pension_guidance/content/guaranteed_income.md

 # Get a guaranteed income (annuity)

-##Overview
+## Overview

-You might can use your pension pot to buy an insurance policy that gives you a guaranteed income for the rest of your life.
+You can use your pension pot to buy an insurance policy that gives you a guaranteed income for the rest of your life.
 This is called an annuity.

 - You get a fixed income for life or for a set number of years.
 - You can take 25% of your pot as tax-free cash and buy an annuity with the other 75%.